k3r3ru/RedirectChecker/README.md

 The program substitutes the provided URLs with the respective redirected URLs, if any are detected, and writes the output to a file called "out.txt".

 Any duplicates are removed.

+The requests library is needed for it to work.